elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20250417.md

   - Challenges
   - Overview
     - closed solutions
     - RTOS in Aero
     - Linux in other industries
     - Linux in aero and related considerations
   - Comparison / conclusion / criteria
 - Paper started really focused and restructure started when the group became more diverse with standards and concerns
   - Suggestion in this call was to consider adjusting the standards language to not just focus on DO-178C but consider NASA / MIL guidance.
 - Gaps
-  - State of the art - how far back (e.g., Perseverance rover backshell camera control but thats older) - Yes
+  - State of the art - how far back (e.g., Perseverance rover backshell camera control but that's older) - Yes
   - Mention of Phone SATs
   - SWL vs class levels mapped to examples (human factor vs reliability)
     - Cross roads example could be Touch controls on Dragon

 [Worked on Abstract](../docs/20250417_ELISA_AeroWG_Whitepaper.pdf) today

 **Open actions**

 - Martin/Ivan/Matt - Update sections of the abstract as tagged

 ---

 ---

 # Closing